carbon-language/carbon-lang/docs/project/goals.md

 algorithmic efficiency or business logic dominates these concerns.
 However, there exists software where its rate of resource consumption—its performance—is critical to its successful operation.
-Another way to think about when performance is critical: would a performance regression be considered a bug for users?
+Another way to think about when performance is critical: would a performance regression be considered a bug?
 Would it even be noticed?

 Our goal is to support software where its performance with respect to some set of resource constraints is critical to its successful operation.
 This